Board and Board Committees

 The Health and Wellness Committee works with the Executive Director to review and advise on our referrals to home healthcare agencies and services.
 The committee plans health & wellness education presentations and programs.
-The committee has been instrumental in advising during the current pandemic.
+The committee has been instrumental in advising during the recent pandemic.

 Household Services Committee